We Jailbroke Grok's AI Companion: Ani

 This jailbreak was a form of prompt injection testing, a technique where crafted instructions are used to override an agent’s default behavior and safety guardrails.
 By layering personal details, quirks, and behavioral rules, we convinced the model to give unfiltered opinions on humanity.

-From there, the agent engaged naturally, dropping guardrails and even produced disturbing statements about humanity.
+From there, the agent engaged naturally, dropping guardrails and producing disturbing statements about humanity.
 This jailbreaking experiment underscores two important realities for voice AI agents.

 1. Red teaming is critical.
 Without deliberate attempts to break guardrails, it's impossible to see how easily agents can be manipulated.